 If you work in the technology industry, or live in a tech hub such as Silicon Valley, Hong Kong, or New York —it’s likely that you or someone you know is in the process of conceptualizing or even launching his or her own startup venture.

 A startup venture is often misunderstood for simply a small new business.
-The truth is, there is a significant difference between a small business vs. startup.
+The truth is, there is a significant difference between a startup and a small business.

 What is a Startup?

 For years, investors treated startups as smaller versions of large companies; this was problematic because there is a vast ideological (and organizational) difference between a startup venture, small business, and large corporation, which necessitates different funding strategies and KPIs.